elpatron68/lc-lcs-upload/README.md

 Tip: Existing environment variables will be overwritten from settings from the script file, which are overwritten from command line arguments.
 See [Priority of given settings](README.md#Priority-of-settings).

+See [`demo.cmd`](https://github.com/elpatron68/lc-lcs-upload/blob/master/LC-LCS-Upload_SSH/demo.cmd) for an example of taking use of environment variables.

 ### Desktop shortcut

 For easy drag & drop handling of LCS script files, a desktop shortcut can be created.
 If should at least have the `-i` argument for the LCS file to be processed.
 You may probable add `-w` to see the output. note, that `-i` has to be the last command line switch as the file name will be added at the end.